Solaris Get things Done

 We need to connect to our instance using SSH protocol which uses port 22, so let’s open our network to allow this connection go through.

-Use this guide to help you connect to a Linux instance.
+Use this guide to help you connect to a Linux instance using openssh or Connect to a Linux instance using Putty.

 $sudo passwd <enter-new-password>